gregorwolf/SAP-NPM-API-collection/apis/cds-compiler/share/messages/redirected-to-ambiguous.md

 };
 ```

-Entity `Target` exists more than once in `View`.
-In the previous example, this
+Entity `Target` exists more than once in `View` under different table aliases.
-happens through the *direct* sources in the select clause.
+In the previous example, this happens through the *direct* sources in the
+select clause.
 Because the original target exists twice in the redirected target, the compiler
 isn’t able to correctly resolve the redirection due to ambiguities.

 This can also happen through *indirect* sources.
 For example if entity `Main`
-were to include `Target` then selecting from `Target` just once would be enough
+were to include `Target`, then selecting from `Target` just once would be
-to trigger this error.
+enough to trigger this error.

 ## How to Fix